2026 Education Policy

 Course Registration

-Course registration will close when the course has reached capacity and not less
+registration will close when the course has reached capacity and not less than seven (7)

-than seven (7) calendar days prior to the start date of the course.
-If registration for a
+calendar days prior to the start date of the course.
+If registration for a course is desired

 4 | P a g e